josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🎶_Banned_Broadcasts_Cooperative/🎙_congress_radio_and_partition_cinema.md

 # 🎙 Congress Radio and Partition Cinema
 **First created:** 2025-09-15 | **Last updated:** 2025-09-30
-*Clandestine broadcasts of the Quit India movement and their cinematic afterlives*
+*Clandestine broadcasts of the Quit India movement and their cinematic afterlives, retold for the colonised British mind*

 ---